Code-Institute-Submissions/SeanTangney-insight_SepResub/README.md

 17. All footer links work and open in a new tab.
 18. The django admin panel updates accordingly when information is changed.

+## Javascript Testing
+1. The toasts will timeout after 3 seconds if not dismissed manually.
+2. The forms will clear after a refresh.

+# Python Testing
+- Python tests were covered in the manual testing section

 # Testing User Stories from UX Section